Could you spend 3 days in Vancouver BC?

 Tim Hortons is Canada’s most famous fast-food chain known for its incredible coffee and doughnuts.
 With locations all throughout the city, the famous restaurant is easy to find and also opened 24 hours which makes it all the more convenient if you’re looking for a late-night bite.

-Walk the Capilano Suspension Bridge
+Walk the Capilano Suspension Bridge in Vancouver

 The Capilano Suspension Bridge is an amazing attraction that Vancouver offers its visitors.
 Suspended 230 ft above the Capilano River, you are not going to want to miss this attraction.
 Along with the bridge, you will be able to walk cliffside through the park and get to experience views like never before.
 It costs around $50 to enter the park, but, it is well worth every penny.